Canadian Pacific Steamship Company

 The company moved to a model of container shipping from passenger, freight and mail service in the 1960s due to competitive pressure from the airline industry.
 The company was a part of the Canadian Pacific Ltd. conglomerate.
 It was spun out as a separate company in 2001.
 In 2005, it was purchased by TUI AG and is now part of the company's Hapag-Lloyd division.

-The Atlantic and Pacific passenger liners of Canadian Pacific were always British-flagged and largely British-manned and were not part of the Canadian Merchant Marine, ownership being with the British-registered Canadian Pacific Steamships Ltd. subsidiary.
+The Atlantic and Pacific passenger liners of Canadian Pacific were always British-flagged and largely British-crewed and were not part of the Canadian Merchant Marine, ownership being with the British-registered Canadian Pacific Steamships Ltd. subsidiary.